DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [x] Journal table dialogue reaction.
 	- [x] Each journal entry has a corresponding dialogue interaction asset

+- [ ] Proximity-based components w/ pre-set dialogue interactions (that have their own conditions) for tutorial purposes
+	- [ ] Must check if the dialogue UI is already open and will hold off until it's closed

 ## Small Change to the Shop
 - [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.